List of Pakistan Test cricket records: Best figures in an innings

 Bowling figures refers to the number of the wickets a bowler has taken and the number of runs conceded.

 There has been two occasions in Test cricket where a bowler has taken all ten wickets in a single innings – Jim Laker of England took 10/53 against Australia in 1956 and India's Anil Kumble in 1999 returned figures of 10/74 against Pakistan.
 Abdul Qadir is one of 15 bowlers who has taken nine wickets in a Test match innings.

 Best figures in a match

 A bowler's bowling figures in a match is sum of the wickets taken and the runs conceded in two innings.

 No bowler in the history of Test cricket has taken all 20 wickets in a match.
 The closest to do so was English spin bowler Jim Laker.
 During the fourth Test of the 1956 Ashes series, Laker took 9/37 in the first innings and 10/53 in the second to finish with match figures of 19/90.
-Imran Khan's figures of 14/119, taken in finaal match of the 1981–82 Test series against Sri Lanka, is the sixteenth-best in Test cricket history.
+Imran Khan's figures of 14/119, taken in final match of the 1981–82 Test series against Sri Lanka, is the sixteenth-best in Test cricket history.